Skip to content

 Ever wondered what happens after you hit ‘Enter’ on an Excel formula?
 Well, the answer is the return value.
 Simply put, it’s what the formula spits out after doing its calculations.
 Think of it like a mini-computer inside a cell.
 You give it instructions (the formula), and it gives you an answer (the return value).
 This answer can be anything: a number, a date, some text, or even just a ‘TRUE’ or ‘FALSE’.
 Understanding this is key to using Excel effectively, whether you’re building complex financial models, analyzing sales data, or just keeping track of your grocery list.
 In 2025, with even more powerful Excel features on the horizon, mastering the concept of what a formula returns will be more important than ever.
 From using simple formulas like `=SUM(A1:A10)` that returns the total, to complex nested functions, grasping the fundamentals of how formulas give you results is essential.
 So, let’s dive deeper and uncover the secrets behind these outputs.

-See also Accounting Excel Template
+See also Refresh Excel Spreadsheet

 Table of Contents